Understanding Your Utility Electric Bill After Solar

 Whether you're new to home solar systems or have been enjoying the benefits for years, understanding your solar electric bills is essential.
 Luckily, due to your system’s efficiency, your bills are likely lower than before, which is fantastic both for your wallet and the environment!

-Once installed, your utility will place a bidirectional meter at your home.
+Once your solar system is installed, your utility will place a bidirectional meter at your home.
 This device tracks and reports two key figures:

 • The energy received from the grid.

-• The energy sent back to the grid.
+• The energy exported back to the grid.

 Did this answer your question?